bismark66/video-app/README.md

 ## Testing

 Testing was done using [Jest](https://jestjs.io/docs/tutorial-react) testing library

+## Find bugs

+If you found an issue and would like to submit an improvement to this project, please submit an issue using the issues tab above.
+If you would like to submit a PR with a fix, reference the issue you created!

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.